shisteve/NHS/README.md

 009 Counting object easily from the txt table with the average properties.
 Very useful to fill table 2 and 3 of Prakash's final analysis.
 And the last table on perfusion index as well.
 In this notebook I also create my definition of median and percentile.

 011 Plot for the final analysis Prakash's document.
 I first analyse the difference between mean and median.
 I double check the 11 babies with mean minus median greater then 10 (more on this in notebook 013) and I finally do some final plots for the paper.
 Including box plots.
+It includes some plots of wrist versus foot for single babies.

+015 Analysis on bradycardia.
+Counting of episodes and computing duration of those.
+It includes some plots using different thresholds to define bradycardia.